 Should your business use the word Vegan or even plant-based?

-Big companies that aren’t well known to be ethical or planet-friendly and want to change their identities; this is your opportunity to take action.
+Big companies that aren’t known to be ethical or planet-friendly and want to change their identities; this is your opportunity to take action.

 In a recent article Business Insider hammered home the point that the Industry needs to go plant-based and quick!